AI POLICY CLINICS

 AI Policy Clinics

-CAIDP will offer three AI Policy Clinics for Fall 2023.
+CAIDP will offer three AI Policy Clinics for Spring 2024.
 All Policy Clinic participants are also considered members of the CAIDP Research Group.

 AI Policy Clinic